ujkam/book_highlighter/README.md

 Book Highlighter takes in a a typical "Read Aloud" video of a person reading a book aloud and highlights the words as they are being spoken.
 There are many read aloud children's book videos on sites like YouTube, and that was the initial target of this project.

-A GIF showing a short demo of a video procssed by this project.
+A GIF showing a short demo of a video processed by this project.

 ![BB_highlighted GIF](https://github.com/user-attachments/assets/0b75eae2-b68d-4649-9c6a-d4f68ed49908)